EuroTUG/trilinos-docker/README.md

 + accessible, and
 + portable,

 the repository provides **scripts to build a [Docker](https://www.docker.com) container with all required software**.
-Within the Docker container, it is easy to compile, run, and modify the **exercises and tutorials for Trilinos**.
+Within the Docker container, it is easy to compile, run, and modify the **exercises and tutorials for Trilinos and Kokkos on CPUs**.

 **Note:** *Of course, the required software can also be installed directly, such that the examples can be compiled and run without the Docker container.*